apchavan/ULMFiT_Twitter/README.md

 ## Sentiment analysis ULMFiT model for Twitter US Airlines

-*The ULMFiT model using Twitter US Airlines users reviews.*
+*The ULMFiT model using Twitter US Airlines user's reviews.*

 **Dependencies:**
 - [NumPy](https://www.numpy.org/) - For faster manipualtion of array operations (used here only permutation of indices in DataFrame).